riyarana10/MovieReview/README.md

 This project give movie review/discription and rating.

 * It has a search feature which will allow you to search for a particular movie
-* Genre page which will allow user to select there favorite genre
+* Genre page which will allow user to select their favorite genre

 ![Screenshot 2022-12-20 202949](https://user-images.githubusercontent.com/66198709/208708103-a12d6707-b854-437b-9238-e7ef1ec52bda.png)